i-c-stratigraphy/guide/pages/litho.md

 ### F. Naming of Lithostratigraphic Units

 **1. General**
-The name of lithostratigraphic units follows the general rules for naming stratigraphic units, i.e., it is formed from a local geographic feature with the appropriate unit-term indicating its rank (section <a href="defs.htm#b3">3.B.3</a>).
+The name of lithostratigraphic units follows the general rules for naming stratigraphic units, i.e., it is formed from a local geographic feature with the appropriate unit-term indicating its rank (section [3.B.3](defs#B)).

 Exceptionally, a simple lithologic term indicating its dominant rock type may be used instead of the unit-term indicating its rank (group, formation, member, bed).
 However, the use of the unit-term is preferable; and the use of both the lithologic term and the unit-term should be discouraged.